The importance of identifying, discussing and honouring boundaries at work and having clear boundaries between personal and professional life

 The message I would like to send out is that I know that most have the best intentions and want to be professionals who respect others and are respected -in turn for their quality of work, reliability, integrity and loyalty.

 Unfortunately, despite the best intentions, many employees go in the wrong and some mess up their (long) career badly.
 I am not talking about well-known predators in the workplace, such as Harvey Weinstein, who knowingly and for many years abused their power to hurt and silence others.
-I am talking about those who gradually over the years pushed boundaries and who were not corrected.
+I am talking about those who gradually over the years crossed boundaries and who were not corrected.

 It is nearly every single day that another story breaks of a CEO resigning as a result of an investigation in inappropriate behaviours toward employees (mostly females) in the workplace or at “workplace related events”.
 Inappropriate behaviours include having sexual affairs with co-workers.